shyeolekar5/DeepCollab/README.md

 - **Recency & Complaints**: Last purchase recency and whether a customer has raised complaints in the past two years

 ## Objectives and Business Case
-Can we classify customers as high-value or budget shoppers based on their purchasing behavior and promotional usage?
-Additionally, can we predict their likelihood of responding to future marketing campaigns using past data?

 ### Stakeholders & Their Interests
 - **Marketing Teams**: Optimize campaigns by targeting the right customer segments.